image2-Nov-19-2025-09-34-05-1822-AM

 At a high level, you will look at paying the following fees in these four categories.

-However, it is important to understand all of the costs related to using a 3PL provider before choosing one, so let's have an in-depth look at all eight common fulfillment costs.
+However, it is essential to understand all the costs associated with using a 3PL provider before making a decision, so let's take an in-depth look at the eight common fulfillment costs.

 Fortunately, you only have to pay a setup fee once.
 This is a fee to get everything up and running with your supplier, ranging from $100 - $1,000.
 Generally speaking, the bigger and more complex your business, the higher the initial setup fee will be.